zilliztech/vts/docs/en/connector-v2/sink/Paimon.md

 > note：
 > When you use a streaming mode to read paimon table，different mode will produce [different results](https://github.com/apache/seatunnel/blob/dev/docs/en/connector-v2/source/Paimon.md#changelog)。

+## Filesystems
+The Paimon connector supports writing data to multiple file systems.
+Currently, the supported file systems are hdfs and s3.
+If you use the s3 filesystem.
+You can configure the `fs.s3a.access-key`、`fs.s3a.secret-key`、`fs.s3a.endpoint`、`fs.s3a.path.style.access`、`fs.s3a.aws.credentials.provider` properties in the `paimon.hadoop.conf` option.
+Besides, the warehouse should start with `s3a://`.

 ## Examples

 ### Single table